ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Dashboard/perl.md

 - pseudo-CMDB
 - BAM (planned)

-and stores in the InfluxDB which is a primary data source for Grafana dashboard.
+and store in the InfluxDB which is a primary data source for Grafana dashboard.
 Script is based on [Mojolicious](http://mojolicious.org) perl web framework and can be deployed on any operating system supported by perl and prerequisite perl modules and in Bluemix as a Cloud Foundry application.
 This document specify steps needed to deploy it and run on Centos 7 VM.

 Use the following steps to install prerequisite system packages and perl modules required for data collection script.